 Start Slow

-While your cat is laying on the floor, gently place your hand on him and say "play dead."
+While your cat is lying on the floor, gently place your hand on them and say, "Play dead."
 Try this several times before moving on to the next step.

 Nudge

-Call your cat to you with a treat, then gently nudge your cat to a laying position with a side roll as you say "play dead."
+Call your cat to you with a treat, then gently nudge your cat to a laying position with a side roll as you say, "Play dead."
 At the same time, administer a click and a treat.
-The verbal cue is especially important for him to learn at this stage.
-Repeat this stage several times so that he learns that "play dead" means for him to flop down on the floor.
+The verbal cue is especially important for them to learn at this stage.
+Repeat this stage several times so that they learn that "play dead" means for them to flop down on the floor.

 Remove Your Hand

-Say "play dead" without touching your cat, and as he lays down, give him a click and a treat.
+Say "play dead" without touching your cat, and as they lay down, give them a click and a treat.

 Remove Treats

-After lots of practice, your cat will have learned the verbal cue "play dead," and as you say it, he will flop over on his back.
+After lots of practice, your cat will have learned the verbal cue "play dead," and as you say it, they will flop over on their back.

 Playing dead will take a lot of practice to master, but once your cat gets it down, it's a funny trick that is sure to entertain anyone who visits with your kitty.